Skip to main content

 • Standing desk, daily movement, posture, like I actually respect my spine.

-• Weekly co-op with partner, regular meetups with friends, no flaking.
+• Weekly co-op with friends, regular meetups with loved ones, no flaking.

 • Gaming feels earned and joyful, not compulsive.
 I actually play better because I’m rested and focused.